wlandau/workers/README.md

 ### Debug the persistent workers.

 The functionality for persistent workers is not currently working.
+The master process hangs, and the workers wait indefinitely for the master to post jobs.
 The top priority for `crew` is to debug this.

 ### Transient workers